 Air compressors are some of the most necessary appliances found at construction sites, as they can be used as a power source for electric tools.
-There are many different types of air compressors, each with their own unique capabilities and drawbacks.
+There are many different types of air compressors, each with its own unique capabilities and drawbacks.

 Positive Displacement Compressors

 Positive displacement compressors encompass a variety of different air compressors that generate power via air displacement.
 Air compressors in this category work with different internal mechanisms, but the principle for each is the same.
-A cavity inside the machine stores the air brought from outside, and then slowly compresses the cavity to increase the air pressure and potential energy.
+A cavity inside the machine stores the air brought from outside, then slowly compresses the cavity to increase the air pressure and potential energy.

 Rotary Screw Compressors

 A common type of displacement compressor, rotary screws are some of the easiest types of air compressors to take care of, as they are equipped with an internal cooling system that doesn’t require much maintenance.
 They are typically large industrial-sized machines that can be either lubricated with oil or run oil-free.

 Rotary screw air compressors generate energy via two internal rotors that turn in opposite directions.
 The air gets trapped between the two opposing rotors and builds up pressure within the housing.
 Because of the internal cooling system, these air compressors are designed for continuous use, and range in power from 5 horsepower up to 350 horsepower.

 Best For: Large-scale jobs and industrial settings that require continuous airflow